XYIAN/yamaha-extensionPack/README.md

 - list of extensions may change at any given time but will likly always have important packs such as prettier.
 - this pack is made for typescript development
+- this is not a Yamaha product but is maintained externally by Yamaha developers.

+#### Privacy

+All images and branding belong to Yamaha Motor Corperation USA